Skip to main content

 Pivot is available remotely to UNT community members.
-Non-UNT affiliated users can access the Pivot database from any computer station in the Eagle Commons Library.
+Non-UNT affiliated users can access the Pivot database from a community computer station in the Sycamore Library.

 Guidestar is a searchable directory that provides detailed information on many nonprofit organizations.
 It includes IRS-registered 501 nonprofit organizations that may accept tax-deductible contributions.
 Profiles of these organizations cover missions, programs, financials, leaders, and the IRS 990 filing from 1998 forward in most cases.

 Guidestar is available remotely to all UNT community members.
-Non-UNT affiliated users can access Guidestar from any computer station in the Eagle Commons Library.
+Non-UNT affiliated users can access Guidestar from any computer station in the Sycamore Library.

 Provides access to federal contracts, grants, and other types of assistance funding.